Oases: Efficient Large-Scale Model Training on Commodity Servers via Overlapped and Automated Tensor Model Parallelism: Overlapping TMP training schedule

 \section{Overlapping TMP training schedule}

-We introduce the fine-grained overlapping training schedule of Oases in this section, which schedules the forward, recomputation, and backward together.
+In this section, we introduce the fine-grained overlapping training schedule of Oases, which schedules the forward pass, recomputation, and backward pass in a unified execution plan to accelerate the TMP training of large-scale models.
 We first design the cross-pass schedule which breaks the barrier passes during backward, thereby scheduling both recomputation and backward.
 Next we schedule the operations in forward to drop the redundant communication, with the proposed fine-grained recomputation strategy.
 Table~\ref{tab:notation} lists common notations used in this work.